PipitoneSamuele/Historya/README.md

   - Note: you can't create a folder, you have to put it at root level
 - Create the Docker image with: docker build -t image_name .
   - This is the blueprint for creating a container
+  - You can use the flag --no-cache to "force" a clean build
 - Create container with: docker run -d -p 8080:8080 image_name

 ## Client